DSpace/RestContract/claimedtasks.md

 | selectrevieweraction | choose a reviewer | submit\_select\_reviewer\_<uuid>=true | no extra parameters needed but the primary parameter name define the selected eperson |
 | scorereviewaction |record the score | submit_score=true | score=<int value of the score> |

-###Return code
+## Return code
-204 No content is returned if the request succeed
+* 204 No content is returned if the request succeed
-403 Not authorized if the task cannot be performed by the logged in user 404 if the task is not longer available
+* 403 Not authorized if the task cannot be performed by the logged in user
+* 404 if the task is not longer available
+* 422 validation errors (e.g. no "reason" parameter provided)

 ## DELETE Method
 To unclaim a task it is sufficient to issue a DELETE request